lazicah/my_provider_architecture/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.

-Just for this project and use it to build your apps
+Just fork this project and use it to build your apps

 A few resources to get you started if this is your first Flutter project: